vstinner/vstinner.github.io/content/buildbots_2017q2.rst

 Jeremy Kloth, owner the buildbot, answered:

-    "Watch this space, but I'm pretty sure that it is (was) bad memory."
+    Watch this space, but I'm pretty sure that it is (was) bad memory.

 He fixed the issue:

-    "That's the real problem, I'm not *sure* it's the memory, but it does have the symptoms.
-And that is why my buildbot was down earlier, I was attempting to determine the bad stick and replace it."
+    That's the real problem, I'm not *sure* it's the memory, but it does have the symptoms.
+And that is why my buildbot was down earlier, I was attempting to determine the bad stick and replace it.

 Warnings
 ========

-To fix test warnings, I enhanced the test suite to report more information on a warning and to ease detection of failures:
+To fix test warnings, I enhanced the test suite to report more information when a warning is emitted and to ease detection of failures.

-A major change is the new ``--fail-env-changed`` option I added to regrtest: make tests fail if the "environment" is changed.
+A major change is the new ``--fail-env-changed`` option I added to regrtest (bpo-30764): make tests fail if the "environment" is changed.
 This option is now used on buildbots, Travis CI and AppVeyor, but only for the *master* branch yet.

 Other changes: